I traveled to Costa Rica for my honeymoon in July 2018 and loved every minute of it!

 Pro Tip: If It's Your Honeymoon, Say So!

 The Secrets Resort we stayed at was all-inclusive, which was very convenient for my husband and me, who are always on a budget.
-When we're looking to book, I wanted the Panoramic Suite so bad.
+When we were looking to book, I wanted the Panoramic Suite so bad.
 It had such an amazing view, but it was too expensive for us even for it being during Costa Rica's rainy season.
 We reluctantly settled for the cheaper option of a bungalow hidden in the trees with a view of the forest.

 When we arrived, we mentioned at check-in that we were on our honeymoon.
 The resort's website said that we could get free accommodations if we brought in proper documentation that we were on our honeymoon.
 We couldn't believe it when they said congratulations and gave us the keys to the Panoramic Suite.
 We even got a free breakfast of our choosing delivered to our room upon our request.